Joseph Enakarhire

 Joseph Enakarhire (born 6 November 1982) is a Nigerian former professional footballer.
-He could play as either a right back or a central defender.
+He could play as either a right-back or a central defender.

 Club career

 Born in Warri, Enakarhire impressed at a young age at Standard Liège before moving to Sporting Clube de Portugal in 2004–05, signing a four-year contract and eventually becoming first-choice.
-However, after just one season, he was sold to Russia's big spenders FC Dynamo Moscow.
+However, after just one season, he was sold to Russia's big spenders Dynamo Moscow.

 Unsettled, Enakarhire was loaned, in August 2006, to Ligue 1 side Bordeaux, as another former Sporting defender, Beto, left for Recreativo de Huelva also on loan.
-He was relatively used during the campaign and after the French decided against signing him permanently, he joined Greece's Panathinaikos FC on a season-long loan.
+He was relatively used during the campaign and after the French decided against signing him permanently, he joined Greece's Panathinaikos on a season-long loan.

-In July 2009, Enakarhire had an unsuccessful trial with FC Metz.
-In the following year, he met the same fate at Odense Boldklub and FC Energie Cottbus.
+In July 2009, Enakarhire had an unsuccessful trial with Metz.
+In the following year, he met the same fate at Odense Boldklub and Energie Cottbus.

-In late June 2012, after four years out of football, Enakarhire was signed by S.P.
-La Fiorita to boost the Sammarinese club's first campaign in the UEFA Europa League.
+In late June 2012, after four years out of football, Enakarhire was signed by La Fiorita to boost the Sammarinese club's first campaign in the UEFA Europa League.
 In March of the following year he changed teams and countries again, joining Latvian Higher League champions FC Daugava but being released after only four months.